MarounMaroun/git-checkouter/README.md

 # Git Checkouter

-A tool that iterates on your parent Git folder (that includes all of your Git projects), and checkouts the given branch for each project.
+A tool that iterates on your parent Git folder (that includes all of your Git projects), and checkouts, lists, or rebase on top of master the given branch for each project.

 ![git-checkouter](.meta/git-checkouter.gif)